What Is Cloud Computing? [A Beginner's Guide] - Qiling

 Characteristics and Benefits of Cloud Computing

-Provisioning using self-service: End users can instantly fire up computing resources for virtually any kind of workload.
-End users can now provision computing resources such as server time and network storage, doing away with the requirement for IT administrators to traditionally provision and manage computing resources.
+Provisioning using self-service: End users can now provision computing resources, such as server time and network storage, without needing IT administrators to do so, allowing for instant access to computing resources for any workload.

-Pay as you go: Users can only pay for their workloads and resources because compute resources are assessed precisely.
+Pay as you go: Users only pay for their actual usage of compute resources, ensuring cost-effectiveness and no unnecessary expenses.

-Workload adaptability: CSPs frequently implement redundant resources to enable resilient storage and maintain users' critical workloads—often across different global regions.
+Workload adaptability: Cloud Service Providers (CSPs) implement redundant resources to ensure resilient storage and maintain users' critical workloads, often across multiple global regions.

 So let's move on to the benefits of cloud computing.